Ffoo66/p2s1info/README.md

 Make sure the directory in which you put the files does not contain spaces or special characters (for example *), otherwise some of the options will not work.

+Make sure the files you want to process are in .csv and that they have a header line which does not contain any data.
+You have to put those files in the same directory as project.sh and 'directory'.
+The separator between each column has to be ';'.

 To launch the program use "bash project.sh directory" followed by the desired options.

 Amongst the available options are -c (or --create) to create a data.csv file in the right directory, to compile the C file and create the executable.
 One should use -c on the first execution to ensure the data file and the executable exist.
-Make sure the files you want to process are in .csv and that they have a header line which does not contain any data.
-You have to put those files in the same directory as project.sh and 'directory'.

 Other options are -h or --help to display help.
 If selected it will cancel other arguments.